-4. Performance analysis
+4 Performance Analysis

-The MAPFS module in charge of managing and configuring storage groups is named MAPFS_GM (MAPFS Group Management).
-This section shows the analysis of the test results about the MAPFS_GM performance in a dynamic environment.
+This section shows the analysis of the test results about the MAPFS\GM performance in a dynamic environment.
 By means of this analysis, we can extract some interesting conclusions that assert our previous proposals.

 Systems evaluations are often made in unusual conditions, mainly due to two different reasons: (i) systems are evaluated through simulations and (ii) the test environment is different from the deployment environment.
 In order to evaluate our implementation, we have tested it in a real environment, supporting a normal workload.